Housing benefit in 2026: why did it end and what replaced it?

 Another group that may experience a deterioration are households with higher incomes just above the minimum subsistence level – the state now expects them to contribute more to the costs, thus reducing their real assistance.
 Sometimes the amount of the super-benefit does not work out as expected due to regional limits, so-called normative costs, or due to a different calculation of energy (lump sum instead of actual costs).

-What to do if the super ration does not cover basic needs
+What to do if the super allowance does not cover basic needs

-If the situation remains critical after the review, you can apply for ‘ emergency assistance’.
-This is available, for example, in cases of imminent loss of housing, food shortages or the need to provide children with school supplies.
+If the situation remains critical after the inspection, it is possible to apply for so-called emergency assistance.
+This is provided, for example, in cases of imminent loss of housing, food shortages or the need to equip children for school.
 It is also handled by the Labour Office and is assessed on an individual basis.

 Don’t forget about support from NGOs, food banks or charities.
 You are not alone in times of hardship – there is help out there, you just need to know where to look.